 Keep in mind, this exercise will sound very ugly to practice, but it will definitely help you develop a better sound and better habits (relaxing and listening).

-1. Take a deep in-breath: Use a diaphragmatic breath.
-Sometimes expelling all the air first and then relaxing to let the breath in will work well.
+1. Take a deep relaxed in-breath: Start by breathing out all the way and than relaxing – Use a diaphragmatic breath.
+By expelling all the air first and then relaxing you get a full in breath with little to no tension.

 2. Gently hold your breath without closing your throat and relax and listen actively.
 Relax any way you can, mentally scan your body for tension and try to physically release it.
 Listening actively is the hardest part of this exercise.
 You can easily forget to do it and loose the what I consider to be the most important part of long tones; the ability to fully listen one pointedly, without thought, to the sounds that are reaching your ears.
 With practice it should be obvious when you’re really listening actively and when you’re not.